 Norway claims this chunk of ice in the South Atlantic, but claiming and controlling are different things.
 Bouvet sits more than 1,000 miles from anything else, locked under glaciers that cover nearly the entire surface.
 The weather is Antarctic—wind, cold, and more cold.
 Landing here means fighting cliffs, pack ice, and seas that treat small boats like toys.

 The real danger is not what is on the island.
 It is what happens when something goes wrong and nobody can reach you.
 A twisted ankle becomes life-threatening.
 Equipment failure turns fatal.
 In 1964, a British team found an abandoned lifeboat sitting on one of the few ice-free spots.
-For years, people spun theories—lost whalers, mysterious disappearances.
 Turns out, Soviet scientists had ditched it in 1958 when they barely escaped by helicopter as the weather turned.
 Even prepared expeditions with resources struggle here.

 Bouvet does not attack.
 It just waits for you to make a mistake, then makes sure that mistake is your last.